EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 <b>policy</b>
 Name of the policy to unbind from the virtual server.

+<b>secondary</b>
+Binds the authentication policy as the secondary policy to use in a two-factor configuration.
+A user must then authenticate not only via a primary authentication method but also via a secondary authentication method.
+User groups are aggregated across both.
+The user name must be exactly the same for both authentication methods, but they can require different passwords.

+<b>groupExtraction</b>
+Binds the authentication policy to a tertiary chain which will be used only for group extraction.
+The user will not authenticate against this server, and this will only be called if primary and/or secondary authentication has succeeded.

+<b>type</b>
+Bind point from which to unbind the policy.
+Possible values: REQUEST, RESPONSE, ICA_REQUEST, OTHERTCP_REQUEST

 <b>intranetApplication</b>
 Name of intranet application to unbind from the virtual server.